 Local elected officials representing the counties and largest cities of the San Antonio Metropolitan Statistical Area who strive to improve air quality in the region.
 These officials direct research to develop air quality strategies, and can create legislation within their local jurisdictions in order to implement region-wide strategies.
 The AIR Executive Committee is supported by the AIR Advisory Committee, the AIR Technical Committee, and the AIR Public Education Committee.

 - AIR Advisory Committee

-Local civic and business leaders interested in air quality improvements within the region.
+This committee is made up of local civic and business leaders interested in air quality improvements within the region.